Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 == The Core Idea: Trace Partitioning

-Path-insensitive analysis loses precision by merging all paths:
+When analysis ignores which path was taken, it loses precision.
+Consider this simple branch:

 ```rust
 let mut y = 0;